peterhammond-cpu/ned-app/docs/feature-parking-lot.md

   - [ ] British accent (in tone)
   - [ ] Condescending but motivating
   - [ ] Calls out procrastination brutally
-  - [ ] Celebrates wins with backhanded compliments
   - [ ] "Oh brilliant, you've forgotten your lunchbox AGAIN"
   - [ ] "Good God, man!
 Science quiz tomorrow and you STILL haven't studied?"
-  - [ ] Makes homework feel like a battle of wits
 - [ ] Let Willy customize personality
 - [ ] Different tones for different times (serious for tests, funny for routine)